marilenadaquino/marilenadaquino.github.io/occ_model_ext/scripts/script/ccc/README.md

  * method for associating titles to sections and not only
  * annotation / citation .. annotations have incremental numbers!
  * ci modify support find_paths() for ci
+ * graphlib - add methods for annotations (hasBody and hasAnnotation) and control prefixes everywhere
+ * hasNext in graphlib and add in script

 ## PLAN